TheAwiteb/ratatui-textarea/README.md

 ### Define your own key mappings

 All editor operations are defined as public methods of `TextArea`.
-To move cursor, use `tui_textarea::CursorMove` to notify how to move the cursor.
+To move cursor, use `ratatui_textarea::CursorMove` to notify how to move the cursor.

 | Method                                               | Operation                                       |